Community header template

 Due to the ongoing crisis, we have continued to communicate by email to around 190 of the 350+ businesses in Arundel (please let us know if you are not receiving Chamber communications and would like to); albeit not everyone is yet a member, but we felt it was most important to include as many businesses in town as we could.
 We hope that businesses are finding our regular and detailed communications effective and supportive and thank our link counsellor Michelle Scott, Arundel Town Council, Arun DC and all other organisations and partners for their updates and support.

 As soon as social distancing is relaxed, we will reinstate our full year programme of Evening Network Events and Breakfast Meetings in a new safe way which we hope will continue to be hosted in numerous businesses around the town including the Castle.
-The team of representatives from the Arundel Project will also be repeating the insightful and inspiring delivery phase presentation on Events and Town Council Initiatives, to include the farmers market and ADC/ATC events grant.

 There is also a new Chamber Facebook page and a great number of excellent social media platforms with which we continue to connect.
 We have created a new Chamber listing on the relaunched Visit Arundel Website and a discount is being offered to all Chamber members should they wish to have their own listing.
 Due to the crisis, the committee have agreed to extend all membership fees for the rest of the year at the reduced fee of £25.

 We thank our local businesses who have remained open and on the front line as well as all those businesses who have continued to offer complimentary advice, online presentations, tours, videos, good news stories and new ways of working to diversify ones business.
 One of the Chambers missions is ‘to promote, encourage and support a vibrant and sustainable local economy’.
 We, as a Chamber committee, are dedicated to supporting our members, encouraging new businesses to locate in our beautiful town and will support one another wholeheartedly on the road to recovery.
 We recognise that in order for Commerce to survive in the short term, the town needs to be an attractive and safe place to enjoy with a steady flow of people, every day.
-We need to optimise and stretch out spaces in which to shop, eat outside, take in Arundel’s history and enjoy some magic.